d2l-ai/d2l-en/chapter_introduction/index.md

   Libratus exceeded human performance in Poker using efficiently structured strategies :cite:`Brown.Sandholm.2017`.
-* Another indication of progress in AI is the advent of self-driving cars and trucks.
+* Another indication of progress in AI is the advent of self-driving vehicles.
-  While full autonomy is not quite within reach, excellent progress has been made in this direction, with companies such as Tesla, NVIDIA, and Waymo shipping products that enable at least partial autonomy.
+  While full autonomy is not yet within reach, excellent progress has been made in this direction, with companies such as Tesla, NVIDIA, and Waymo shipping products that enable partial autonomy.
   What makes full autonomy so challenging is that proper driving requires the ability to perceive, to reason and to incorporate rules into a system.
-  At present, deep learning is used primarily in the computer vision aspect of these problems.
+  At present, deep learning is used primarily in the visual aspect of these problems.
   The rest is heavily tuned by engineers.

-This barely scratches the surface for impactful applications of machine learning.
+This barely scratches the surface of significant applications of machine learning.
-For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances at least in parts to machine learning.
-Machine learning is thus becoming a ubiquitous tool for engineers and scientists.
+For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances at least in parts to machine learning, which is thus becoming a ubiquitous tool for engineers and scientists.

-Frequently, questions about a coming AI apocalypse and the plausibility of a *singularity* have been raised in non-technical articles on AI.
+Frequently, questions about a coming AI apocalypse and the plausibility of a *singularity* have been raised in non-technical articles.
-The fear is that somehow machine learning systems will become sentient and make decisions, independently from their programmers that directly impact the lives of humans.
+The fear is that somehow machine learning systems will become sentient and make decisions, independently of their programmers, that directly impact the lives of humans.
 To some extent, AI already affects the livelihood of humans in direct ways: